 Mating usually occurs during the spring months, when tree kangaroos are most active and food is most abundant.
 The gestation period lasts between 26 and 40 days, after which the female gives birth to a single joey.
 The joey is born blind, helpless, and almost bald with its eyes closed; it must remain in its mother’s pouch for up to nine months before it is able to leave.
 During this time, the joey will feed on its mother’s milk until it is ready to venture out into its environment at around five months old.

-See also What is Tsetse Fly Animal
+See also What is Trout Animal

 Once weaned from its mother’s milk, the young tree kangaroo will begin to explore its environment on its own while still staying close to its mother for protection and guidance.
 By 12 months old, the joey will have reached independence and become fully capable of surviving on its own in the wild.
 Tree kangaroos can live up to 15-20 years in their natural habitat if given proper care and nutrition.